What are today’s mortgage rates?

-Lenders also look at your down payment amount.
-For example, if you bring a 20 percent down payment to the table, you’re seen as a less risky borrower and you’ll nab a lower rate than someone who’s financing most of their home purchase, which puts more of a lender’s money on the line if you were to default.
+Lenders also look at the amount of your down payment.
+For instance, if you put 20 percent down, you’re viewed as a lower risk, and you might get a lower rate than someone who’s financing nearly all of their home purchase.
+From the lender’s viewpoint, the more skin the borrower has in the game, the more likely the mortgage will be repaid on time and in full.
 (That’s also why lenders require you to pay private mortgage insurance with less than 20 percent down.)

-The loan amount and closing costs also play a role in your mortgage rate.
-If you ask a lender to roll your closing costs and other borrowing fees into your loan, for example, you’ll typically pay a higher interest rate than someone who pays those fees upfront.
-Borrowers may also pay higher rates for loans that are above or below the limits for conforming mortgages, depending on the lender’s guidelines.
+Rolling additional closing costs into the loan affects your mortgage rate as well.
+With these costs added to what you owe, you’ll typically pay a higher interest rate than someone who pays those fees upfront.
+Borrowers might also pay higher rates for jumbo loans — mortgages above the limits for conforming mortgages.

-Rates also depend on the type of mortgage you choose, the loan term and the interest type.
-You’ll pay much lower interest rates for shorter-term loans than longer-term loans because you’re paying off the mortgage faster.
-Adjustable-rate mortgages come with lower initial rates than their fixed-rate counterparts, but when the loan resets, rates can fluctuate with the market for the remainder of the loan term.
+The type of mortgage you choose including the loan term and the interest type may also affect your rate.
+You’ll pay lower interest rates for 15-year mortgages than for 30-year loans because of the shorter time horizon–paying off the loan faster means less risk for the lender..
+Adjustable-rate mortgages, which have largely disappeared as fixed rates have plumbed new lows, come with lower initial rates, but when the loan resets, usually annually or every six months, rates can fluctuate with the market for the remainder of the loan term.

 What is the best credit score to get a mortgage?

-Ideally, you want to work on your credit (if you have a lower score) to get the best loan offers possible.
+To score the best deal, work to boost your credit score above 740.
 While you can get a mortgage with poor or bad credit, your interest rate and terms may not be as favorable.

 What is the APR on a mortgage?

-The APR, or annual percentage rate, on a mortgage reflects the interest rate as well as other borrowing costs, such as broker fees, discount points, private mortgage insurance, and some closing costs.
-The APR is expressed as a percentage and is usually a better indicator of your true borrowing costs than current mortgage rates alone.
+The APR, or annual percentage rate, reflects the interest rate and other borrowing costs, such as broker fees, discount points, private mortgage insurance and some closing costs.
+The APR offers a more accurate reading of your true borrowing costs than the mortgage rate by itself.

 How do I get the best mortgage rate?

-You also want to compare loan fees, terms and offerings.
-Keep in mind that current mortgage rates change daily, even hourly.
+Keep in mind that mortgage rates change daily, even hourly.
 Rates move with market conditions and can vary by loan type and term.
-To ensure you’re getting accurate current mortgage rates, make sure you’re comparing similar loan estimates based on the precise term and product.
+To ensure you’re getting accurate rate quotes, be sure to compare similar loan estimates based on the same term and product.